Gearhungry logo.

 Design - This could come down to height, width, and just how the shape of the tent is.
 Depending on how it’s designed, you might see better water flow management (curved tents that repel rain in a stream), and other features that coincide with a quality design.

-Ease of Assembly - Even if it says pop up tent on the box, you have to admit, you’ve tried or heard about some rather crummy tents.
+Ease of assembly - Even if it says pop up tent on the box, you have to admit, you’ve tried or heard about some rather crummy tents.
 Ease of assembly isn’t everything, but nobody wants to start their camping or hiking trip out on a bad note.

 Durability - Never just go for what’s going to ship to you the fastest: you want it to last for far beyond a handful of camping trips.
 Durability is all about how well it performs under weather conditions, to your wear and tear from using it, and being packed/unpacked so many times.